mckeeh3/akka-java-cluster-persistence/README.md

 }
 ~~~

-The `handleDeposit` method updates the bank account entity.
+The `handleDeposit` method updates the state of the bank account entity.
 In this case, the deposit amount is added to the account balance.
 Also, an acknowledgment message is sent to the command message sender.

-Something is missing from this code, can you see it?
+BTW - Something is missing from this code, can you see it?
 Can you fix it?

 ~~~java
 private void withdrawal(EntityMessage.WithdrawalCommand withdrawalCommand) {